Iterative Negotiation and Oversight: A Case Study in Decentralized Air Traffic Management: Case study: Decentralized collaborative trajectory options program

 \section{Case study: Decentralized collaborative trajectory options program}

 Having established the theoretical framework for decentralized negotiation and oversight, we now demonstrate its practical application to the \textit{collaborative trajectory options program} (CTOP).
-This case study illustrates how the proposed framework can decentralize the existing air traffic management operation paradigm, which traditionally involves centralized decision-making.
-The overall flow of both the conventional and decentralized CTOP frameworks is summarized in \Cref{fig:dctop}.
+This case study illustrates how the proposed framework can \fix{introduce regulated decentralization into} the existing air traffic management operation paradigm, which traditionally involves centralized decision-making.
+The overall flow of both the conventional and \fix{regulated decentralized} CTOP frameworks is summarized in \Cref{fig:dctop}.